russelljjarvis/russelljjarvis/README.md

 * Open source code and data that I can take anywhere.

 * I prefer a non Python programming language.
 The language I chose as an alternative has a reputation for extravagance, but I just wanted a faster alternative to Python (development time/execution time).
-Pertaining to past research experiences I needed a language that doesn't remind me of wasted efforts, this final point may not be rational but its an accurate reflection of my situation.
+Relating to past research experiences I use a language that doesn't remind me of wasted efforts.

 ---